BorwankarS/Basic-Mini-Game-with-Unity/Readme.md

 # Mini-Game with Unity

 ## This game illustrates the use of basics in unity.
-The world in the game is created using simple 3D objects in unity.
+[The world in the game is created using simple 3D objects in unity][1].
 Scripts have attached to a player, enemy and collectable to control the behaviour individual objects.

 ## Used methods:
 1. Physics